-Here, we will discuss the distinctive features of Kotlin and Flutter, how they differ from each other, when and in which scenarios developers can use both frameworks to gain maximum advantage.
+Here, we will discuss the distinctive features of Flutter vs Kotlin, how they differ from each other, when and in which scenarios developers can use both frameworks to gain maximum advantage.

 As per Statista reports, one-third of mobile app developers make use of cross-platform technologies or frameworks to build mobile apps.

 Gone are those days when cross-platform mobile app development used to have a single approach – React Native.
 Business is constantly looking for new ways to gain more users into the mobile app domain.

 Did you know: As per eMarketer, an average American spends almost 4 hours on mobile devices.

 A quick rewind to the year 2016; Kotlin – An open-source statically typed cross-platform programming language with type interference was dominating the cross-platform app development market.
 Within a few months, at the beginning of 2017, the release of Google’s Flutter hit the market hard, making everyone wonder who will rule the cross-platform mobile market.

 The reason behind the rising popularity of these cross-platform frameworks is quite understandable – Single codebase for multiple platforms, quick-to-market time, and lower development cost.